 Call of Duty: Infinite Warfare

-Call of Duty: Infinite Warfare will probably always be remembered for the negative down votes it’s trailer received on YouTube which gave Battlefield 1 an unexpected PR victory over its long time franchise rival.
+Call of Duty: Infinite Warfare will probably always be remembered for the negative down votes its trailer received on YouTube which gave Battlefield 1 an unexpected PR victory over the long time franchise rival.
 But is it really all that justified?
-After playing it I think it was unnecessarily harsh because even though I’m playing the game a couple of years late I’m really enjoying it and it’s stronger sci-fi trappings give it a strong identity.
+After playing it I think it was unnecessarily harsh because even though I’m playing the game a couple of years late I’m really enjoying it and its strong sci-fi trappings give it a unique identity.
 You play the role of Reyes, a pilot for the future Earth military who is caught in the middle of a sneak attack by forces from Mars lead by their commander who I will always end up calling “evil Jon Snow” (because it is).
 Taking command of one the only surviving Earth vessels you need to wage war on Mars’ Settlement Defense Front (SDF).
 If I were to be fair and honest I’d say that the campaign compares very favourably to the one in Titanfall 2 with its future technologies, science fiction elements and cool robot pal.
 The big difference here being that the giant mechs have mostly been replaced with a lot of space fighters.

 Like all Call of Duty campaigns the game is still very much a linear experience with it guiding the player through each mission to its conclusion with the majority of combat confined to small areas to highlight the combat and the spectacle.
 There are a number of optional side missions though you can choose to take on that will unlock bonus weapons and gear and they are worth playing not only for extended play time but also in that they are in fun bite sized chunks that highlight the best of what the game offers.
 Where the game stands out from its predecessors though is the fighter combat.
 Jumping into your Jackal space fighter to take on enemy ships is a big part of the game and is a fun change.
 Where in past games this would be a on-off mode that would be mostly out of your control apart from who you shoot first, here it is a fully fledged part of the whole experience.
 The flight mode is extremely forgiving, perhaps even more so compared to your battles on foot, with some encounters also involving boarding enemy vessels and it’s fun to be part of the battle from end to end whereas normally you’d only be the passenger until the “real” shooting starts.
 This aspect of the game reminds me of what the long in development Star Citizen team is planning on doing with their campaign spin-off Squadron 42 except Infinity Ward got there first… and I really like how they handled it too.
 Visually the game does an amazing job of presenting worlds of the future.
 There’s a really great focus on the ship you command, the Retribution, which despite you not having much access to it beyond the command and hanger decks the details and conversation around you hint at there being more going on and it achieves a lot.